PhilClarkPhD/behavior-pipeline/README.md

 The result is a system that, while not perfect, saves everyone in the lab 30+ minutes of time per day.

 ## *In this repo...*
-* **transfer.bat:** A windows batch file that performs the data transfer from one drive to another.
-Saving us the step of manually retrieving the data from another floor.
+* **transfer.bat:** A windows batch file that transfers data from between drives.
+Saves us having to manually retrieve the data from computers on another floor of the building.
 * **file_sort.py:** A simple python script to sort the files into folders that match the animal names.
 This makes it _much_ easier to find data.
 * **extract_metrics.py:** Extracts the metrics of greatest interest: drug infusions, inter-press intervals, latency to first press, active and inactive presses, etc.
 * **dashboard.py:** Build a dashboard from the metrics above, updated daily.